armaankhilji1/Information-Extraction-From-PDF/README.md

 **Query 3:**
 *List of all acronyms used in the publication.*
 **Response:**
-ANSI        American National Standards Institute
-CEA         Cybersecurity Enhancement Act of 2014
-CIS         Center for Internet Security
+ANSI        American National Standards Institute\n CEA         Cybersecurity Enhancement Act of 2014\n CIS         Center for Internet Security
 COBIT       Control Objectives for Information and Related Technology CPS         Cyber-Physical Systems